Support CFPB Reform Provisions Included in H.R.

 flawed auto lending actions to ensure auto loans remain affordable.

-through indirect financing at dealerships.
-Dealers often discount an interest
+their purchases through indirect financing at dealerships.
+Dealers often

-rate to “meet or beat” a competitor’s rate or meet a consumer’s budget needs.
+discount an interest rate to “meet or beat” a competitor’s rate or meet a

-The CFPB’s 2013 guidance pressures auto lenders in a way that would eliminate
+consumer’s budget needs.
+The CFPB’s 2013 guidance pressures auto lenders to

-or limit a dealer’s ability to discount credit for consumers.
-By limiting
+eliminate or limit a dealer’s ability to discount credit for consumers.
+By

-market competition, the CFPB increases the overall cost of auto loans for
+limiting market competition, the CFPB increases the overall cost of auto loans

-discounted interest rates create a fair-credit risk.
-However, a nonpartisan
+its claim that discounted interest rates create a fair-credit risk.
+However, a

-study of the CFPB’s policy found that its methodology to determine fair credit compliance
+nonpartisan study of the CFPB’s policy found that its methodology to determine

-was prone to significant errors and ignored legitimate business factors that
+fair credit compliance was prone to significant errors and ignored legitimate

-legitimate business reasons.
-To date, the CFPB has declined to provide full
+on credit for legitimate business reasons.
+The CFPB has declined to provide full

 transparency regarding its auto finance guidance or a legitimate reason for not